rajatmalik21/python/README.md

     4. Add Two Numbers
         This is done to add 2 numbers (float) and display their result
     5. Square Root
-        This is done to take our the square root of a number
+        This is done to take our the square root of a number and result shown upto 3 decimal spaces
+    6. Area of Triangle
+        This is done based on the formula and result is shown upto 2 decimal spaces s = (a+b+c)/2  # s is the semi perimeter, and a,b,c are the 3 sides of a triangle area = √(s(s-a)*(s-b)*(s-c))